Olubukola-Yewande/Student-Mental-Health/README.md

 This means that students who are in Engineering and BCS department are experiencing higher depression rate compared to other courses.

 **6. Stduents with Depression by Specialist Visits**<br>
-Students who are not experiencing depression are not visiting a specialist.
+Students who are **NOT** experiencing depression are not visiting a specialist.
 This is understandable because since they are not experiencing depression, there is no need for them to visit specialists.<br>
 From the depression count, those who have no depression did not visit specialists but for those who are experiencing depression, only a few of them visited specialists while a larger percentage of them did not visit seek specialist help.

 <h3>ANALYSIS AND INSIGHTS FOR PANIC ATTACK</h3><br>